testdouble/tiny_type/README.md

 ## Code of Conduct

-Everyone interacting in the MiniType project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/testdouble/mini_type/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the TinyType project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/testdouble/tiny_type/blob/main/CODE_OF_CONDUCT.md).